-I am interested in the ecological and evolutionary questions concerning plant reproduction.
-I am particularly curious about the processes that generate and maintain genetic variation in characters that appear to have obvious effects on reproductive success of plants in natural population.
-In the past I have combined observation from natural populations, manipulative experiments in the greenhouse and in common gardens, quantitative genetics and molecular evolution approaches in my studies.
+My research focuses on the ecological and evolutionary questions concerning plant reproduction.
+My students and I study the processes that generate and maintain genetic variation in characters important for reproductive success of plants in natural populations.
+We combine observation from natural populations, manipulative experiments in the greenhouse and in common gardens, quantitative genetics, and molecular evolution approaches in our studies.
 Though I consider myself an empirical biologist, I am very fond of theoretical studies, and have occasionally done some theoretical investigation for factors difficult to study empirically.

 Three current focus areas in my group are: (1) Maintenance of gynodioecy in the wild geranium, Geranium maculatum, (2) Sexual selection in hermaphroditic plants, focusing on pollen size as a male trait (Ipomoea purpurea), and (3) Evolution of herbicide resistance in agricultural weeds (Ipomoea purpurea).